 The 60-second version

-Stair climbing has among the highest minute-by-minute energy expenditures of any common cardio modality — Roughly 8–11 METs at sustained pace, comparable to running at 8–9 km/h.
+Stair climbing has among the highest minute-by-minute energy expenditures of any common cardio modality — roughly 8–11 METs at sustained pace, comparable to running at 8–9 km/h.
 The published research supports two distinct training strategies: continuous moderate stair climbing for cardiovascular endurance, and vigorous-intensity intermittent stair-climb “snacks” (3–6 flights of stairs at fast pace, 3 times per day).
-The intermittent protocol has produced VO2peak improvements equivalent to 3 hours per week of moderate cardio, in 6–15 minutes total per day.
+The intermittent protocol has produced VO&sub2;peak improvements equivalent to 3 hours per week of moderate cardio, in 6–15 minutes total per day.
 Stairs are accessible (every building has them), low-cost (no equipment), and the descent provides eccentric loading not present in flat-ground walking.
-The catch is that descents are harder on knees than ascents, and incident-fall risk is real for older adults — Scale appropriately.
+The catch is that descents are harder on knees than ascents, and incident-fall risk is real for older adults — scale appropriately.

 Why stairs are so energetically expensive